nickfallon/catalyst/README.md

 Foreign keys are used to create API paths in the form `/parent/{parent_uuid}/child`.

 Enums are created in `api/enums/` for all tables with names ending in `_status` or `_type`.

-Re-running `/api/generator/build` will overwrite the files created in `/api` and the `openapi.3.0.0.json` file.

 ### Paging and filtering